cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 If this does work, probably something is wrong with the services running on these machines.

-Every CernVM-FS repository has a file named `.cvmfspublished`, and you can try to fetch it manually using `curl`, both directly from the Stratum 1 and via your proxy:
+Every CernVM-FS repository has a file named `.cvmfspublished`, and you can use `curl` on your client to fetch it manually, both directly from the Stratum 1 and via your proxy:

 ```bash
 # Without your own proxy, so directly to the Stratum 1: